 - “it’s a small world” – The line can be very hot and miserable in the middle of the day.
 Instead of using a FastPass here though just don’t go in the middle of the day, the line won’t be long.

 - Buzz Lightyear – If the line is longer than 10 minutes than you might as well FastPass this since the return window shouldn’t be too far out.
-Still, don’t make this a priority.
+Don’t make this a priority though.

 So, there you have it.
 I’ll try to keep this post up to date as the park changes.
-Surely, the guide will be different once Star Wars Land opens.
 If you have any questions or disagreements, leave them in the comments!
 Thank you for reading!

 Thank you for reading Wandering in Disney.
+Planning a trip to Disneyland Resort?
+Check out our planning guide to help you along the way.
 If you enjoy our content please subscribe to the blog (via WordPress or email) and like our social media pages.
 You can find all of those things on the right side of this page.
 Have a great day!